Spot (franchise): List of Spot sound books

-In the 1990s a number of books were released with sound effect, produced by Publications International and published by Frederick Warne.
-The U.S. edition of the sound books were somewhat different from the U.K. editions of the book.
+In the 1990s, a number of books were released with sound effects, produced by Publications International and published by Frederick Warne.
+The U.S. edition of the sound books were somewhat different from the UK editions of the book.
 The text in these editions is slightly altered, and in some cases, the title is changed as well.
 They are produced and published by Publications International.

 Book design

 The books are set in the typeface Century Schoolbook Infant, a very rare, single-story version of Century Schoolbook.